 People’s Choice Award £50 and the People’s Choice Award (voted for by the audience at the Final and therefore only open to the four Finalists)

-Lancashire Classics Award £100 and the LSA CA Lancashire Award (See eligibility criteria below.)
+Lancashire Classics Award £100 and the LSA CA Lancashire Award (See eligibility criteria on our FAQs).

 International Award £100 and the LSA CA International Winner’s Certificate